 Convictions, directions, opinions, are of less importance than sensible shoes.

 When I spend a day talking I feel exhausted, when I spend it walking I am pleasantly tired.

-For a guide to things you might glimpse while walking grab this superlative miscellany on the history and meaning of flowers.
-It’s small enough to take with you!
+For a guide to the ephemeral delights you might glimpse while walking, grab this superlative miscellany on the history and meaning of flowers.
+It’s small enough to take along.